Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing

 Baseline Comparisons

-We compare Memory-V2V against state-of-the-art video-to-video diffusion frameworks, including TrajectoryCrafter[1] and ReCamMaster[2] for video novel view synthesis, and LucyEdit[3] and the FIFO[4]-enhanced variant of LucyEdit for text-guiided long-video editing.
+We compare Memory-V2V against state-of-the-art video-to-video diffusion frameworks, including TrajectoryCrafter[1] and ReCamMaster[2] for video novel view synthesis, and TokenFlow[3], RAVE[4], CCEdit[5], LucyEdit[6] and the FIFO[7]-enhanced variant of LucyEdit for text-guiided long-video editing.

 (a) Multi-turn Video Novel View Synthesis